the main vine, not the loose one.

 Just for Comparison, My Main Vine

-In mathematics I tried to build an increasingly complex world of
+In mathematics I tried to build with my students an increasingly

-number and algebra, geometry and measurement, probability and
+complex world of number and algebra, geometry and measurement,

-statistics and develop perseverance in problem solving and a
+probability and statistics and develop perseverance in problem

-curiosity about everything.
+solving and a curiosity about everything.
 I welcome all questions.
-In physics I

-tried to build a world where reason and experience met and agreed,
+In physics I tried to build a world where reason and experience

-where theory and experiment confirmed each other, where
+met and agreed, where theory and experiment confirmed each other,

-mathematics become sensible and applied.
-My grand plan for each
+where mathematics become sensible and applied.
+My grand plan for

 solver, a seeker of truth and upholder of good humour and have